Interview with Mr. Rajendra Singh

 offering food to lepers

-It is definitely a huge change for anyone and Mr. Pathak definitely deserves it.
-Now I have met Mr. Pathak several times and I like him a lot.
-I love his style of working, his devotion for his work, his understanding of the society and his super helpful nature.
-I am sure that I have also become his fan and would love to see him progressing in his life because I personally believe that he is a thousand time better leader and politician than anyone I have ever met.
-My society definitely needs people like him.
+It is definitely a huge change for anyone, and Mr. Pathak certainly deserves it.
+I have now met Mr. Pathak several times, and I like him a lot.
+I admire his work style, his dedication, his understanding of society, and his incredibly helpful nature.
+I am sure I have become his fan and would love to see him progress in his life.
+I personally believe he is a thousand times better leader and politician than anyone I have ever met.
+Our society definitely needs people like him.

 Mumbai Gay Pride 2009